phreborn/MLCAF/Tutorial/TQFolder.md

 -->

 Wait.
-There are tags attached to parent folders, like `skin` attached to `Mammel`, but the `population` tags are attached to the leaf notes?
+There are tags attached to parent folders, like `skin` attached to `Mammal`, but the `population` tags are attached to the leaf notes?
 Are all Mammals non-vegetarian?
 We will see in the next chapter why this structure is useful.
 In short, it prevents us from repeating tags if they apply for all the child folders.